Hamilton-Labs-Org/Electron-Publisher/README.md

        open /Applications/Hamilton\ Labs.app

-  Or you could just navigate to your downloads folder and just double-click the Hamilton.Labs.Installer.dmg as usual.
+  Or you could just [download](https://github.com/hamilton-labs/Electron-Publisher/releases/download/v1.1.7-alpha/Hamilton.Labs.Installer.dmg) it from the [releases](https://github.com/hamilton-labs/Electron-Publisher/releases/tag/v1.1.7-alpha) page, then navigate to your downloads folder and just double-click the Hamilton.Labs.Installer.dmg as usual.
   (but where's the fun in that? 🤷🏾‍♂️)

 ### Dependencies